19035100Arpit/chatbot/client/README.md

 - Ensure the backend (FastAPI) server is running before launching the client.
 - Chat and Inspector require PDFs to be uploaded and processed first.
+**👋 Final note**

+RAG PDFBot is all about turning documents into conversations — fast.
+Whether you’re researching, reviewing contracts, or teaching, this client makes digging into PDFs surprisingly delightful.
+Try it, break it, improve it — and have fun! 🚀